mdn/browser-compat-data/docs/data-guidelines/README.md

 - Removal of a feature from a specification
 - Specification text that cautions developers against new use of the feature
 - Formal discouragement statements from a relevant standards body (for example, meeting minutes that show a committee achieving consensus for removal from a specification, even if the removal has not yet taken place)
-- For non-standard features, notice from implementing browsers (for example, a console deprecation warning) or vendor documentation
+- Notice from all implementing browsers (for example, a console deprecation warning) or the vendors' documentation

 Do not set `deprecated` to `true` for features that are merely old or unpopular, no matter how many [_considered harmful_](https://en.wikipedia.org/wiki/Considered_harmful) blog posts they may have garnered.
 For example, although web developers may prefer `fetch` over `XMLHttpRequest`, `XMLHttpRequest` is not deprecated.